sekilab/RoadDamageDetector/README.md

 ## News
 [2018-12-10]: Road damage detection and classification challenge (one of the IEEE Bigdata Cup Challenge) was held in Seattle.
 59 teams participated from 14 countries.
 For more information, please check [here](https://bdc2018.mycityreport.net/)!

+[2019-10-16]: Road Damage Dataset was awarded by the GIS Association of Japan.
+For more information, please check [here](http://www.gisa-japan.org/awards/recipients.html).

 ## Citation

 If you use or find out our dataset useful, please cite [our paper](https://doi.org/10.1111/mice.12387) in the journal of [Computer-Aided Civil and Infrastructure Engineering](https://onlinelibrary.wiley.com/journal/14678667):